mitchelljustin/pragmatic-lightning/index.md

         --neutrino.connect=faucet.lightning.community
 ```

 That's it!
-You are now running a node on the Lightning test network.
+You are now running a node on the Lightning test network which exposes the port 10009 for Remote Procedure Calls (RPC).

-It will take some time for the node to sync to the Bitcoin blockchain, but you can keep reading in the meanwhile.
+It will take some time (1-10 mins) for the node to sync to the Bitcoin blockchain.
+But you can continue with the next step in the meanwhile.

-Don't worry about losing money: the Lightning test network (testnet) doesn't use real Bitcoins.

 **Sidenote: The Big Bitcoin Blockchain**